-In this episode of Emissary Live, we spoke with Jonathan, former Senior Vice President of Global IT Infrastructure at Ralph Lauren, to understand how vendors can set themselves apart in the fast-changing world of retail.
+In this episode of Emissary Live, we spoke with Jonathan, former Senior Vice President of Global IT Infrastructure at Ralph Lauren, to understand how vendors can set themselves apart in the fast-changing world of global retail technology.

 - Many retail organizations are caught in a tension between two worlds – an old world of customized solutions that have been in place for some time, and the new world where constant change and agility are necessary.
 Anything you can do to ease that transition has value.